 Indian Body Art

-The history of Indian body art is a mixture of both fashion and tradition.
-Indians, who were always known for their respect of culture and tradition, use various Indian body art techniques during several festive occasions like weddings, receptions and so on ..
-This tradition has been in existence since the age of kings and emperors, around 5000 years ago.
+The history of Indian body art is a mixture of both fashion and tradition for almost 5000 years.
+Indians, who were always known for their respect of culture and tradition, use various Indian body art techniques during several festive occasions like weddings, receptions and so on.

 Henna Body art: Mehandi